srpra/291A-RAG-Project/README.md

     ```
 2. Explore the datasets in `Dataset/` and `Golden Dataset/`.
 3. Run the evaluator scripts on `Queries/` to compare retrieval results.
-4. Use Phase 2 code to test your own domain-specific RAG improvements.